gbv/beaconspec/beacon.md

 with the following cases:

+* If the target field is specified, then:

-* If neither target field nor target meta field are specified, then the link target is the id field.
+  * If the target meta field is specified then the target field is inserted as `{ID}` parameter into the target meta field to get the link target.

-* If target field is specified and target meta field is not specified with `{TARGET}` URI template parameter, then the link target is the target field.
+  * If the target meta field is not specified, then the link target is the target field.

-* If target field is specified and target meta field is specified with a `{TARGET}` URI template parameter, then the target field is inserted as `{TARGET}` parameter to get the link target.
+* If the target field is not specified and the target meta field is specified, then the id field is inserted as `{ID}` parameter to get the link target.

-* If target field is not specified and target meta field is specified, then the id field is inserted as `{ID}` parameter to get the link target.
+* If neither the target field nor the target meta field are specified, then the link target is the id field.

 In all cases the resulting link target MUST be a valid IRI.
 Any other case (no id field, target meta field with `{TARGET}` parameter but no target field etc.) is an error.
 A client MUST ignore such links and SHOULD give a warning.

-## link name
+## link label

-...TODO... (based in message meta field?)
+The link label is derived from the label field and the [message meta field](#message) as following:

+* If the message meta field contains the substring `{label}` and the label field is not the empty string, then the substring `{label}` is replaced by the label field to get the link label.
+* If otherwise the labeln field is not the empty string, the link label equals to the label field.
+* Otherwise the link label equals to the message meta field.

+The resulting string MUST be [normalized](#whitespace-normalization).
+A missing link label equals to the empty string.

 ## link description

-...TODO... (based in message meta field?)
+The link description is derived from the description field, from the label field, and from the [description meta field](#description) as following:

+* If the description meta field contains the substring `{label}` and the label field is not the empty string, then the substring `{label}` is replaced by the label field to get the link description.
+* If otherwise the description field is not the empty string, the link description equals to the description field.
+* Otherwise the link description equals to the description meta field.

+The resulting string MUST be [normalized](#whitespace-normalization).
+A missing link description equals to the empty string.

 # BEACON serialization